A Minimal Tool to Create Text Adventures

 The inspiration for this project came from two software projects:

-I made simple example gist at https://gist.github.com/potomak/acebd8fe14942fab4e8e, that can be shared as a text adventure with the link http://potomak.github.io/gist-txt/#acebd8fe14942fab4e8e.
+I created a simple example gist at gist.github.com/potomak/acebd8fe14942fab4e8e, which can be shared as a text adventure with the link potomak.github.io/gist-txt/#acebd8fe14942fab4e8e.

 Update 03/16/2015: I published a new post about some new features.